pavel-maltsev/IBM-Cloud-Pak-for-Data/CP4D Generic/Deployment of Product Master/Product_Master_Deployment.md

 ![alt text](images/PIMDB-7.png)

-Get the passwrd for the DB2 instance you've created earlier.
+Get the password for the DB2 instance you've created earlier.
 You will need that later for creation of YAML file

 ![alt text](images/PIMDB-8.png)